Midtown Alliance Staff

 Susannah Lee joined the Midtown Alliance in September 2013.
 In her role as Associate Project Manager, she is responsible for economic development marketing and outreach, GIS management, and urban design and planning support.
 Susannah has three years of experience at Georgia Tech's Center for GIS, focusing her research on sustainability, land use, and the relationship between the built environment and public health.
 Susannah received a Bachelor of Arts from McGill University and a Master of City and Regional Planning from Georgia Tech.
 She lives in Grant Park where she enjoys gardening and keeping her backyard chickens.

 Ashley-Grace Ramocan joined Midtown Alliance in August 2012.
-In her role, she manages the digital communications for the organization, sharing her growing passion for community improvement and economic development.
 Ashley brings with her nearly seven years’ experience in new media, communications leadership and destination marketing.
 Prior to joining Midtown Alliance, she worked in new media journalism and communications management at Rome News-Tribune as well as Sandy Springs Hospitality and Tourism.
 While at Sandy Springs, Ashley was designated a "30 under 30" Destination Marketing Professional in 2010--serving as the only representative from the state of Georgia in Destination Marketing Association International's recognition program.
-Ashley earned her Bachelor of Arts Degree in English with a minor in Journalism from Shorter College in Rome, Georgia, where she developed a passion for storytelling and visual communication.
-She is an accomplished writer, earning the Thelma Hall Creative Writing Award and the Matthew J. Romano Excellence in Journalism Award among others.
-Ashley enjoys a car-lite lifestyle and commutes daily to Midtown using transit from Cobb County.
+Ashley earned her Bachelor of Arts Degree in English with a minor in Journalism from Shorter College in Rome, Georgia, where she developed a passion for storytelling and visual communication, and is currently working on her Masters in Northwestern University's Medill Integrated Marketing Communications online program.

 Emily Haar, Assistant Director, Midtown Transportation

 Emily (Britt) Haar joined the Midtown Transportation team in September 2010.
-In her role as Employer Program Manager, Emily provides consultation services to employers and property managers to develop customized commute programs and transportation plans.
+In her role as Assistant Director of Midtown Transportation, Emily provides consultation services to employers and property managers to develop customized commute programs and transportation plans.
 Prior to joining Midtown Alliance, Emily worked as an Operational Excellence Consultant for iHealth Technologies.
 In her spare time, Emily enjoys event planning and community service.
 She is a member of the Georgia Forward Young Gamechangers Class of 2014 and the Georgia Tech Young Alumni Council.
 Emily is passionate about living in a walkable environment and lives one mile from a MARTA station with her husband, Josh.